delftwaves/swash-docs/docs/getting_started/tuto2/index.rst

 .. note::

-   - The option ``--name`` is actually no longer needed because run identification is now done via the command file.
+   - The ``--name`` flag is actually no longer needed because run identification is now done via the command file.
    - The run progress is not displayed on the screen but written to ``swashout``.

 Repeat the :ref:`post processing step <step6>` from the previous tutorial.

+Once you are done with this step you can move on to the next :ref:`tutorial <tuto3>`.